AlyceBrady/ramp/application/docs/rampDocs/AdminUserManual.md

 [VERY EARLY, VERY DRAFTY NOTES]

-There are different types of administrative roles associated with Ramp.
+There are different types of administrative roles associated with Ramp, and an early task is to identify who will be playing which roles.
+Depending on the size and structure of the organization, there may be overlapping responsibilities, or there may not.
-Need to
-identify who will be playing which roles.
-Might be the same small set of people fulfilling all of these roles, or there might be different people fulfilling each role.
-For example, the DBA might also be the Ramp user adminstrator, or there might be people authorized to maintain Ramp accounts who have very little understanding of MySQL and the underlying database structure.
-Similarly, the DBA might be involved in helping to implement changes to activity files and table settings, but the people who know best what activity files and table settings would be useful are likely to be domain experts rather than database experts.
+For example, the database administrator (DBA) might also be the Ramp user administrator, or there might be people authorized to maintain Ramp accounts who have very little understanding of MySQL and the underlying database structure.
+Similarly, the DBA might be involved in helping to implement changes to activity files and table settings, but the people who would best understand what activity files and table settings would be useful are likely to be domain experts rather than database experts.

 > ##### System Administration #####
 > System administration (sysadmin) responsibilities include looking after the